Past Event Recaps

 Arlene B. Tickner, Ambassador-at-Large for Gender Affairs and Global Feminist Policy, Ministry of Foreign Affairs, Government of Colombia

-Representative of Feminist Foreign Policy, Secretary of Foreign Affairs, Government of Mexico (TBC)
+Blanca Jimenez, Secretary of Foreign Affairs, Government of Mexico

 María Noel Leoni Zardo, Deputy Executive Director, CEJIL; Campaign Director, GQUAL